-On written request filed with the Small Claims Department at least seven (7) days prior to the hearing date, the Court may extend the time within which to make appearances or file documents.
+On written request submitted for filing with the small claims department at least seven (7) days prior to the hearing date, the court may extend the time within which to make appearances or submit documents for filing.
 The time extension will not ordinarily exceed thirty (30) days.